wistia/wistia-open-docs/_posts/integrations.md

 ## Drupal

 Right now Wistia embed codes have only been tested and verified through Drupal v6.

-Compatibility beyond v6 is not yet guaranteed.
+Using Drupal beyond v6?
+Safety not guaranteed.

-[Give us a shout](http://wistia.com/support/contact) if you'd like help setting that up.
+The [Field Wistia](https://www.drupal.org/project/field_wistia) module for Drupal is actively maintained.

 ## Wix